dmlond/raspberry_pi_neopixel/README.md

 on your network).

-Once you can ssh to the running pi, you can create /home/pi/.ssh, with 700 permission, and use secure copy to copy a public ssh key to /home/pi/.ssh/authorized_keys to enable secure passwordless login to your pi using ssh key authentication.
+Once you can ssh to the running pi, you can create /home/pi/.ssh, with 700 permission, and use secure copy or ssh-copy-id to copy a public ssh key to /home/pi/.ssh/authorized_keys to enable secure passwordless login to your pi using ssh key authentication.